Intersection improvements at Canterbury Road and New Canterbury Road, Dulwich Hill and Hurlstone Park

 Construction will continue and the project is expected to be complete by around mid 2019.

-We will be working up to five nights a week for six months to complete the work as quickly as possible and to minimise disruption to residents and road users.
+We will be working up to five nights a week to complete the work as quickly as possible and to minimise disruption to residents and road users.